Mary Berry 6 Egg Pavlova Recipe

 • 50g (1¾oz) pomegranate seeds

-• Fresh mint leaves (optional garnish)
+• Fresh mint leaves, for garnish

-• Extra icing sugar (for dusting)
+• Extra icing sugar, for dusting

 Mary Berry 6 Egg Pavlova Recipe